Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 ### Compatibility Notes Related to Using Client Certificates

-1) If you are using a Client Certificate, Secret Server’s IIS AppPool must be granted access to use the certificate using the Windows HTTP Services Certificate Configuration Tool (WinHttpCertCfg.exe).
+1) If you are using a Client Certificate, Secret Server's IIS AppPool must be granted access to use the certificate using the Windows HTTP Services Certificate Configuration Tool (WinHttpCertCfg.exe).
-Otherwise if Secret Server is configured to use a Client Certificate, and IIS doesn’t have permission, you will see errors like this in the logs:
+Otherwise if Secret Server is configured to use a Client Certificate, and IIS doesn't have permission, you will see errors like this in the logs:

 *TLS Error Detected (Authentication Error connecting to IP:PORT) - The credentials supplied to the package were not recognized.*